-It is illegal to operate or be in physical control of any watercraft within the state of Illinois while under the influence of alcohol, drugs and / or intoxicating compounds.
-The term "watercraft" refers to most motorized and non-motorized vessels.
+It is illegal to operate or be in actual physical control of any watercraft within Illinois while under the influence of alcohol, drugs, and/or intoxicating compounds.
+The term “watercraft” refers to most motorized and non-motorized vessels.

 Each case/incident/situation is unique, and the consequences of an Illinois OUI depend on the circumstances and presented facts.
 Generally, the penalties are as follows:

-- 1st OUI Offense.
-A standard first-offense OUI is a Class A Misdemeanor that carries up to $2,500 in fines along with up to 364 days in jail.
+1st OUI Offense: A standard first-offense OUI is a Class A Misdemeanor carrying up to $2,500 in fines and up to 364 days in jail.

-- OUI involving serious injury.
-If a OUI offender is involved in an accident that causes "great bodily harm" or "permanent disability or disfigurement" to another person, the offense will be a Class 4 felony, which carries up to 3 years in prison and up to $25,000 in fines.
+OUI involving serious injury: If an OUI offender is involved in an accident that causes “great bodily harm” or “permanent disability or disfigurement” to another person, the offense will be a Class 4 felony, which carries up to 3 years in prison and up to $25,000 in fines.

-- OUI involving Death.
-Where an OUI offender is involved in an accident that causes the death of another person, the offense will be a Class 2 Felony and carry a 3 to a 14-year prison sentence and up to $25,000 in fines.
+OUI involving Death: Where an OUI offender is involved in an accident that causes the death of another person, the offense will be a Class 2 Felony and carry a 3 to 14-year prison sentence and up to $25,000 in fines.

 OUI law is complicated and is constantly being updated and modified.
-If you have been arrested for Operation of Watercraft Under the Influence, please get in touch with one of our knowledgeable attorneys.
+If you have been arrested for boating under the influence (BUI), please contact one of our knowledgeable attorneys.
 An experienced OUI attorney can help you understand how the law applies to the facts of your case.